TRIQS/triqs/doc/tutorials/hdf5/contents.rst

 .. toctree::
    :maxdepth: 5

-   tutorial
+   py_tutorial
+   cpp_tutorial

 .. note::
-   Note that the keys of dicts written to hdf5 files in python are currently assumed to be strings.
+   The keys of dictionaries written to hdf5 files in Python are currently assumed to be strings.
 Undesirable behaviour may occur for other dictionaries with non-string keys!
 Should you need support for more general dictionaries, please contact us.